 - The share-based compensation expenses for 2011 included (a) US\$63.9 million in share-based compensation expenses in connection with the unvested shares of our cofounders; (b) US\$6.2 million in shared-based compensation expenses in connection with a transfer of ordinary shares between our co-founders; and (c) US\$3.8 million share-based compensation expenses in connection with share options granted to executive officers and employees.
 In addition, unrecognized share-based compensation expenses as of December 31, 2011 were US\$19.8 million, which were related to the unvested share options granted to our executive officers and employees.
-In addition, unrecognized share-based compensation expenses were expected to be recognized over a weighted-average period of 3.06 years on a straight-line basis as of December 31, 2011.
+The unrecognized share-based compensation expenses were expected to be recognized over a weighted-average period of 3.06 years on a straight-line basis as of December 31, 2011.
 The share-based compensation expenses for 2012 included US\$7.6 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, employees and a consultant.
-The unrecognized obser a weighted-average period of 2.45 years and 3.62 years on a straight-line basis as of December 31, 2012, respectively.
-The share-based compensation expenses in connection with share options and non-vested shares were US\$14.5 million and US\$17.4 million, and were expected to be recognized over a weighted-average period of 2.45 years and 3.62 years on a straight-line basis as of December 31, 2012, respectively.
-The share-based compensation expenses in connection with share options and non-vested shares were US\$14.5 million share-based compensation expenses in connection with share options and non-vested shares were US\$14.9 million, and were expected to be recognized over a weighted-average period of 2.09 years and 3.26 years on a straight-line basis as of December 31, 2013, respectively.
-The share-based compensation expenses for 2014 included US\$36.8 million share-based compensation expenses in connection with share options and non-vest - (3) Including shipping and handling expenses, which amounted to US\$4.3 million, US\$29.4 million, US\$53.9 million, US\$117.5 million and US\$191.6 million in the years ended December 31, 2010, 2011, 2012, 2013 and 2014, respectively. - (4) Authorized share capital is re-classified and re-designated into Class A ordinary shares and Class B ordinary shares, with each Class A ordinary share being entitled to one vote and each Class B ordinary share being entitled to ten votes on all matters that are subject to shareholder vote. - (5) Each ADS represents one-fifth Class A ordinary share, effective November 3, 2014.
+The unrecognized share-based compensation expenses related to share options and non-vested shares were US\$14.5 million and US\$2.1 million, and were expected to be recognized over a weighted-average period of 2.45 years and 3.62 years on a straight-line basis as of December 31, 2012, respectively.
+The share-based compensation expenses for 2013 included US\$12.5 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, employees and a consultant.
+The unrecognized share-based compensation expenses related to share options and non-vested shares were US\$14.9 million and US\$17.4 million, and were expected to be recognized over a weightedaverage period of 2.09 years and 3.26 years on a straight-line basis as of December 31, 2013, respectively.
+The share-based compensation expenses for 2014 included US\$36.8 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, employees and consultants.
+The unrecognized share-based compensation expenses related to share options and non-vested shares were US\$4.8 million and US\$97.6 million, and were expected to be recognized over a weighted-average period of 1.34 years and 3.20 years on a straight-line basis as of December 31, 2014, respectively.
+See "Item 5.A.
+Operating and Financial Review and Prospects-Operating Results-Critical Accounting Policies-Share-based compensation" for details. - (3) Including shipping and handling expenses, which amounted to US\$4.3 million, US\$29.4 million, US\$53.9 million, US\$117.5 million and US\$191.6 million in the years ended December 31, 2010, 2011, 2012, 2013 and 2014, respectively. - (4) Authorized share capital is re-classified and re-designated into Class A ordinary shares and Class B ordinary shares, with each Class A ordinary share being entitled to one vote and each Class B ordinary share being entitled to ten votes on all matters that are subject to shareholder vote. - (5) Each ADS represents one-fifth Class A ordinary share, effective November 3, 2014.
 The computation of net earnings (loss) per ADS has been adjusted retrospectively for all periods presented to reflect this change.